kodecocodes/i9t/app-thinning/app-thinning.markdown

 Kicking yourself that you didn't drop the extra dinero to multiply your iOS device's disk storage size by a factor of two?
 Feeling constrained by how massively huge your brilliant app concepts would be?
 Well, don't!
 Apple now takes a more frugal approach to how apps are stored on a device.

 With the introduction of iOS 8 and the demanding displays of the iPhone 6 and 6 Plus, Apple began pushing developers to adopt a more universal approach to building across devices.
-Adaptive Layout, Trait Collections, Universal UISplitViewControllers and (a more respectable) Auto Layout led to a seamless experience for the iOS developer to build universal applications for both iPhone & iPad.
+Adaptive Layout, Trait Collections, Universal split view controllers and (a more respectable) Auto Layout led to a seamless experience for the iOS developer to build universal applications for both iPhone & iPad.

 However, it also meant that a so-called universal app requires a substantial chunk of device-specific content, and it sure has a huge impact to an app's bundle size.
 For an example, look at the chart below to see all the 1s and 0s that are stored locally on the device, but are never used unless the app runs on an iPhone 6+.